Skip to main content

 Pricing

 PocketSmith offers a free plan with limited features and no bank feeds, and paid plans from £14.95 per month or £119.88 billed yearly.
-Doughsense has a single plan at £10 per month or £80 per year with a 14-day free trial and no credit card required to start.
-If you want to try a tool with zero commitment, PocketSmith's free tier is a good starting point.
-If you want full access to planning features from day one, Doughsense's trial gives you everything upfront.
+Doughsense is free forever with manual data, and its Plus tier adds UK bank feeds and a self-maintaining plan for £10 per month or £80 per year, with a 14-day Plus trial that starts when you connect your bank and no card required.
+Both give you a free starting point; Doughsense's free tier includes the full planning engine, projections, metrics, and Monte Carlo, while PocketSmith's free plan is more limited.

 Frequently Asked Questions